💠Comunitatea Abheda

 Others break spiritual vows or promises if they have done so because, they say, in the new situation “they are no longer valid”.

-Given the fact that spiritual blindness goes, so to speak, hand in hand with spiritual aversion, that is why such human beings are no longer able to realize in the least of everything that happens to them.
+Since spiritual blindness goes hand in hand with spiritual aversion, so to speak, it is precisely for this reason that such human beings are no longer able to realize in the least everything that happens to them.

-Sometimes they even allow themselves to be manipulated by various demons, such human beings make a tacit pact with the demoniac entities and then aberrantly consecrate their entire existence to splatter with mud, with the poisons in them the spiritual path they once found themselves on or the spiritual yoga school they were part of.
+Sometimes they even allow themselves to be manipulated by various demons, such human beings make a tacit pact with demonic entities and then aberrantly devote their entire existence to sprinkle mud, poisons from them, the spiritual path they were once on, or the spiritual school of yoga they were part of.

-When a student or group of students have already reached a state of spiritual blindness, it is almost impossible (but not impossible, because there is always a chance) to make them realize the miserable state in which they find themselves.
+When a student or a group of students have already reached a state of spiritual blindness, it is almost impossible (but not completely impossible, because there is always a chance) to make them realize the miserable state they are in.

 They are not sensitive to logic, common sense, intelligent examples, or edifying comparisons.

-In short, when we want to explain to them what is going on with them or to give them constructive suggestions to get out of this state, we run into the insurmountable wall of their exacerbated ego (ahamkara).
-Neither the closest beings, nor the classmates or friends, nor the yoga teacher have much chance to help them understand how much they have fallen, not only from a spiritual point of view, but also from a human point of view.
+In short, when we want to explain to them what is happening to them or give them constructive suggestions to get out of this state, we hit the insurmountable wall of their exacerbated ego (ahamkara).
+Neither the closest beings, nor the classmates or friends, nor the yoga teacher have much chance of helping them understand how much they have fallen, not only spiritually, but also humanly.

-Their situation can sometimes be even more paradoxical and appalling:
+Their situation can sometimes be even more paradoxical and shocking:

 they may not have too good health (they may even be seriously ill),